Property Value Factor #3: Waterfront

 Water Depth.
 Most buyers want deep water off the end of their dock.
 This provides a great opportunity to launch your boat, the depth needed to jump from the top of the boathouse (my kids love this!), and the depth in the unlikely event of a large drop in the lake level.
 While deep water is nice, and it is common here, I have seen many homes with only a few feet of water that have worked out fine for the most part.

 Note that it is often (but not always) the case that deep water and a gently sloping lot conflict with one another since the slope of the land often continues out into the lake.
 Also note that there are some advantages to having shallower water, especially for a swimming area for younger children.
-My ideal waterfront lot is shallow at the edge then drops off where the dock will be.
+My ideal waterfront lot is shallow at the edge and then drops off where the dock will be.

 This is not a big issue here in general, since the water is outstanding throughout most of the lake.
 There are a few places that have murky water from time to time, especially after winter and spring rains.
-Conversely, there are also some places on the lake that are known for having especially crystal clear water regardless of the weather or other factors.
+Conversely, some places on the lake are known for having especially crystal clear water regardless of the weather or other factors.
 The former case, since it is the exception, has more effect on price than the latter.

 Beaches are uncommon here, but owners and their children enjoy them.
 A thorough MLS search can often turn up properties with a beach if this is important to you.